 Dr. Sabapathy is the Deputy Chief Public Health Officer for the province of Prince Edward Island.
 In the Chief Public Health Office, within the Ministry of Health, he is responsible for protecting and promoting the health of all Islanders.
 He is a licensed Professional Engineer and holds an academic appointment with Dalhousie University in the Department of Community Health and Epidemiology.

-Dr. Sabapathy has 25 years of integrated public and private sector experience.
-Over the past 16 years, he has held roles in public health, health service delivery and health systems administration.
+Since 2005, Dr. Sabapathy has held roles in public health, health service delivery and health systems administration.
 From 1995 to 2004, he worked as a professional engineer with Imperial Oil in the areas of risk assessment, quality improvement and strategic management.

 Dr. Sabapathy is a fellow of the Royal College of Physicians and Surgeons of Canada and completed his medical degree and specialist training in Public Health and Preventive Medicine at the University of Calgary.
 He holds a Bachelor of Science in Electrical Engineering, Master of Business Administration, Master of Science in Health Services Research and a Clinical Fellowship in Applied Public Health Research.